-The reef system is the largest in the world and contains one of the highest concentrations of diverse wildlife found anywhere in the world.
+The reef system is the largest in the world.
+Containing one of the highest concentrations of diverse wildlife found anywhere on the planet!
 Some of the world’s best dive sites are easily accessible from Cairns with just a short trip out to the reef.

 Some Great Barrier Reef facts at a glance:

-- It stretches 2,600 km along the tropical far north Queensland coast and covers an area nearly 350,000 km2.
+- It stretches 2,600 km along the tropical far north Queensland coast.
+Covering an area nearly 350,000 km2.
 The next largest reef is the Belize reef in the Caribbean spanning only 290 km.